bbauska/W3Cx-3of5/README.md

 </details>

 This code is the just the same as in the previous example except that we removed all Xs and Yx in the code.
-We also added at the end *(lines 25-26*) two lines of code that draw the coordinate system.
+We also added at the end (<i>lines 25-26</i>) two lines of code that draw the coordinate system.
 The drawArrow(startX, startY, endX, endY, width, color) function is a utility function that we will present later.
 You can see it in the JS source code of the pen below:

 <h4>JS</h4>